Portfolio Optimizer can be used:

 Let be:

-- Compute the weights $w_b^*$ of the minimum variance portfolio associated to the generated subset of $n_S$ assets, taking into account the applicable constraints
+5. Compute the weights $w_b^*$ of the maximum Sharpe ratio portfolio associated to the asset arithmetic returns $\mu'$ and covariance matrix $\Sigma'$, taking into account the applicable constraints

 Notes: